1000+

 During a Legal Action

-When the other party does not respond within 14-days, the next step is to start preparing for the legal action, which includes taking care of the following:
+When the other party does not respond within 14-days, the next step is to start preparing for legal action, which includes taking care of the following:

 • Verify whether your claim is a commercial or small claim in your state.